The 17th AEME Events Management Educators Forum

 Events Principles and Practices: a level playing field?

 09.15 - 10.00: AEME AGM

 10.15 - 15.15: Main conference

 In collaboration with the New Carnival Company and the Open Road carnival project, AEME 2021 is aimed at industry practitioners, researchers and educators with an interest in events research and practice.

-Please note that the programme outlined below is still in development with many more exciting speakers and an evening programme to be confirmed.
 This year's event will be online over two days with Keynote speakers, industry practitioner and academic research papers and evening entertainment.